SimeonHristov99/FP_CS_24-25/README.md

 ### 7. How to submit `For Home`?

-Only over email, using the already establish email thread.
+Only over email, using the already established email thread.

 ### 8. You are too mean and cause me psychological stress.
 How do I convey this to you?